Wipro announces five-year strategic engagement with Nokia

 -

+The IT major on Tuesday announced a new five-year strategic engagement with world's leading telecommunications and consumer electronics company, Nokia.

-The new agreement builds on a partnership originally established over 20 years ago and is a testament to the strength of the relationship.
+The IT major said that the new agreement supports Nokia's strategy to accelerate competitiveness and aims to grow margins through digitalization of operations, automation and capturing emerging opportunities.
+The new agreement builds on a partnership originally established over 20 years ago and is a testament to the strength of the relationship, it added.

 Wipro will deliver global business services in support of Nokia's renewed operating model, focusing on process optimization, touchless processing and enhanced user and customer experience across order management supply chain, finance, and accounting operations.
 For Nokia, this represents a major step towards digitalization of its operations by leveraging Wipro's unique transformation and innovation capabilities.